 The problem with most job descriptions is that they’re too general.
 When the applicant conforms to the job description, he or she may be leaving out critical skills that might contribute in unexpected ways.
 Recruiting the best talent involves letting them know you appreciate them as a whole person.
 Companies have the aptitude and the capability to do that, and I believe we’ll see more personalized job descriptions to reflect this.

 6. Offices Won’t Go Away, But Office Hours Might

 The concept of traditional office space is currently in dispute.
 While data shows people increasingly prefer remote work, companies are investing billions in new brick-and-mortar offices.
 How will the compromise play out over the next 10 years?
-A recent survey by Savills UK, What Workers Want, found, “The key trends indicate that the most important factors that occupiers want in their ideal workplace are choice and control, commute, and connectivity: choice and control over their workplace, length and cost of commuting, and provision of quality IT infrastructure.”
+In the recent survey What Workers Want, Savills UK found that “The key trends indicate that the most important factors that occupiers want in their ideal workplace are choice and control, commute, and connectivity: choice and control over their workplace, length and cost of commuting, and provision of quality IT infrastructure.”